gahtan-syarif/dailygitcommands/README.md

 ## Pushing
 - `git push` — push commits from current local branch to the configured remote branch
 - `git push --force` — force sync the configured remote branch to match the current local one
-- `git push --mirror <target-repo-url>` — make a target repo match a local mirror exactly
+- `git push --mirror <repo-url>` — make a target repo match a local mirror exactly
 - `git push -u origin HEAD` — create a remote branch from the current branch (or update it if it already exists) and set it as the upstream
 - `git push origin <tag-name>` — push a local tag to remote
 - `git push origin --tags` — push all local tags to remote